RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: D

-### [important tricky] Question # 71 - Angela wants to deploy multifactor authentication (MFA) for her organization and wants to integrate with her cloud provider.
-Which of the following MFA options is least likely to be easily supported by a cloud provider?
+### Question # 71 - Angela wants to deploy multifactor authentication (MFA) for her organization and wants to integrate with her cloud provider.
+Which of the following MFA options is [least] likely to be easily supported by a cloud provider?
 A.	Hardware tokens.
-B.	Biometric readers.
+B.	**Biometric readers**.
 C.	Mobile applications.
 D.	SMS factors.